 - Declare 2-3 days each week as “meatless” days.
 Some meal suggestions for meatless days are a potato bar, salad bar with veggie soup, Mexican bean Chalupas, veggie and bean wraps, grilled vegetables and rice.

 - Drink purified water only.
 Purified water is cheaper and healthier.
 Beverages that you make yourself like organic coffee and herbal teas are far less expensive than soda pop and energy drinks that are found in most modern refrigerators.
-Invest in water purification such as the Wellness Water Carafe and the Naturally Filtered Shower Filter.
-The Wellness Carafe will save you from buying expensive bottled water that is packaged in plastic.
+Invest in water purification such as a Water Carafe with filters and the Naturally Filtered Shower Filter.
+The Water Carafes will save you from buying expensive bottled water that is packaged in plastic.
 You can also prefill reusable water bottles to take with you on outings.

 - Use the “Clean 15” and “Dirty Dozen” list to help you navigate which products to buy organic (or take with you when you travel).